Advanced shape operations

 Fragment looks for overlapping areas and create new closed* shapes.
 Overlap 2 rectangles over one another, and you may end up with 4 shapes after fragmenting.

 *Closed shapes are shapes that does not have a begin or end points.
-E.g. ellipsis, rectangle.
+E.g. ellipse, rectangle.
 Path shapes that have their begin and end points joined are closed shapes as well.

 Union merges overlapping shapes together to create a single new shape.